 Mash the banana roughly into a medium sized bowl.
 Add the blueberries and just enough agave nectar to taste (I used a couple of teaspoons) and stir briefly to combine.

 Add a tablespoon or so of butter to a pan and preheat on highish heat.

 Add the sandwiches to the pan – turn the heat down to medium high or medium, depending on the size of your hotplate.
-Add the rest of the left over fruit mixture to the pan, and an extra slice of bread which has been dipped in the left over egg mixture if you like.
+Add the rest of the left over fruit mixture to the pan if you like to heat.
 Press the sandwiches down slightly with an egg flip.

 Fry until bread is golden brown on the bottom and the middle has just warmed through (it won’t get really hot); this took me around 5 minutes or so each side.
 Turn over and repeat with the other side.